weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 If you have a new collection, enable AutoPQ.
 AutoPQ automates the PQ training step so you don't have to load your data in two phases.

-### 1. Set the environment variable
+### 1. Enable asynchronous indexing

 AutoPQ requires asynchronous indexing.
-To enable AutoPQ, set the environment variable `ASYNC_INDEXING=true` and restart your Weaviate instance.
-You cannot enable AutoPQ without asynchronous indexing.

-AutoPQ is not currently available in WCS.
+- Open-source Weaviate: Set the environment variable e.g. `ASYNC_INDEXING=true`.
+- Weaviate Cloud Services (WCS): Enable asynchronous indexing in the WCS console.

+If you have changed this configuration, restart Weaviate.

 ### 2. Configure PQ

-To enable PQ for a collection, update your collection definition.
-Once you enable PQ, AutoPQ automates the PQ training step for you.
+Enable PQ by defining it and associated parameters including the `training limit` in the collection definition.
+AutoPQ uses the training limit to trigger the training process.

 For additional configuration options, see the [PQ parameters](./pq-compression.md#pq-parameters).